Cinépolis: Online ticketing

 In 1997, Cineticket was created to give users the option to buy their tickets online instead of waiting to purchase at the venue.
 Cineticket was the first online theater ticket-selling-system in Mexico.

 Premium formats

 4DX

 On 2 June 2011, Cinépolis invested $25 million and partnered with the South Korean company CJ Group to open 11 4DX theaters throughout Mexico.
 4DX features motion seats, wind effects, water and air spray, and odors with over 100 scents.
 It first opened at the Plaza Acoxpa mall in Mexico City with the release of Disney's Pirates of the Caribbean: On Stranger Tides.
 On 1 July 2012, Cinépolis opened South America's first 4DX theater in Brazil at the JK Iguatemi shopping mall in São Paulo with the release of Prometheus and Ice Age: Continental Drift.
 It is the launch customer in the Western Hemisphere and is one of the largest 4DX clients.
-The technology has expanded throughout Mexico, and has theaters in Chile (Cinépolis Chile), Brazil, Colombia, India, Central America, and the United States.
+The technology has expanded throughout Mexico, and has theaters in Chile (Cinépolis Chile), Brazil, Peru, Colombia, India, Central America, and the United States.